sguarin/ccs811-linux-driver/README.md

 ...
 ```
-You will need to adapt youasr acordingly.
+You will need to adapt yours acordingly.